Warcraft-GoA-Development-Team/Warcraft-Guardians-of-Azeroth/CONTRIBUTING.md

 ### Rules for Submitting Bugs or Suggestions (Issues):

-1. Please label your issue with two labels:
+1. Please detail your issue with two labels:
 - Priority (Low, Medium, High, Critical)
 - Bug Type (Lore, Localization, Desync, etc)
 2. Please give the steps to recreate the issue that you are experiencing so we may better address it.